Mowje/node-ths/README.md

 Returns the SOCKS port number Tor process is running on.

+__ths.controlPass()__ :

+Returns the password you would need to connect an use the current instance's control port

+__ths.getTorCommand()__ :

+Returns the command that is used by this module in order to spawn Tor.
+(Default is "tor")

+__ths.setTorCommand(torCommand)__ :

+Set the command that will be used to spawn a Tor process.
+Useful if Tor is not in your $PATH and/or you want to indicate where your Tor executable is.
+Default is "tor" (as written above).

 __ths.loadConfig()__ :

 (Re)loads the config file.
 This method is invoked when a ths instance is constructed.